cyclus/cyclus/README.rst

 ====================   ==================

-An optional dependency (to build documentation) is:
+And a few optional dependencies:

 ====================   ==================
 Package                Minimum Version
 ====================   ==================
-doxygen                1.7.6.1
+doxygen (for docs)     1.7.6.1 tcmalloc (for speed)   any?
 ====================   ==================